Lebanon parliament endorses money laundry, combating terrorism laws

-BEIRUT (Reuters) - Lebanon’s parliament passed more financial laws on Friday to keep the politically paralyzed country afloat, including a money laundering law.
+BEIRUT, Nov 13 (Reuters) - Lebanon’s parliament passed more financial laws on Friday to keep the politically paralysed country afloat, including a money laundering law.

 The parliament held its first legislative session in a year on Thursday after pressure from international bodies and the central bank.
 It permitted the government to borrow more in foreign currency and to release around $3 billion of additional funds to cover spending in 2016 and pay public employees.
 The session continued on Friday.